RestAuth/server/doc/config/multiple-instances.rst

 If two instances access
 the same database, they effectively become the same instance.
-You could imagine different scenarios, like one instance requiring a minimum password length of 10 characters and another instance requiring a minimum password length of 12 characters, but they make little sense.
+You could imagine different scenarios, like one instance requiring a minimum password length of 10 characters and another instance requiring a minimum password length of 12 characters, but that makes little sense.
 If you desire such a setup, you can still use any of the following chapters, but examples are based on the assumption that you want a different database setup.